MicrosoftDocs/azure-devops-docs/docs/articles/migration-troubleshooting.md

     VS403254: Region {0} may not be used for the Import, it is not a supported region.

 The region that you entered for your VSTS import isn't supported.
-Open your import specification file and update the region that you've provided with the correct short name for the region you want to import into.
-These could be, but aren't limited to: CUS, WEU, MA, EAU, SBR.
-These correspond to Central US, West Europe, India South, East Australia, and South Brazil respectively.
+Open your import specification file and update the region that you've provided with the correct short name for the [region](.\migration-import.md#supported-azure-regions-for-import) you want to import into.

     VS403249: The account {0} already exists.
 Please select a different name and try the import again.